eigenhombre/conttest/README.md

     ./setup.py install  # from source
 or

-    easy_install conttest  # or use pip instead of easy_install
+    pip install conttest  # use sudo if installing globally

 ### Usage examples